michalbundyra/laminas-transfer/README.md

 - [ ] issues with configuration in apigility - zf-apiglity-... keys
 - [x] component-installer must support "zf" and "laminas"
 - [ ] new PR/issues templates (remove old one and add new one into `.github` directory)
+- [ ] update all labels on github to have consistent across all packages

 ### Additional tool/command to rewrite vendor packages